-If and only if the new API is in use:
+If and only if the new API is being used:

-- The size of the body of a stored procedure or a trigger can exceed the traditional limit of 32 KB.
+• The size of the body of a stored procedure or a trigger can exceed the traditional limit of 32 KB.
 The theoretical limit provided by the new API is 4GB.
 At the moment, as a security measure, the hardcoded limit is 10MB.
-It may change before the final release. - The total size of all input or output parameters for a stored procedure or a user-defined DSQL query is no longer limited to the traditional size of (64KB overhead).
+It may change before the final release.

+• The total size of all input or output parameters for a stored procedure or a user-defined DSQL query is no longer limited to the traditional size of (64KB minus overhead).
+Of course, there is a limit: it continues to be (maximum SQL text size minus overhead).

-SQLSTATE in Exception Handler
+SQLSTATE in Exception Handlers

-Before the final release of Firebird 3 an SQLSTATE code will become a valid condition for trapping an exception with a WHEN statement.
-It is not implemented in the Alpha 1 release.
+In the Beta2 release of Firebird 3 an SQLSTATE code will become a valid condition for trapping an exception with a WHEN statement.

-Command-line Utilities
+Monitoring & Command-line Utilities

-No new utilities are released with Firebird 3.0.
-Existing utilities have undergone a few improvements.
+No new monitoring features or other utilities are released with Firebird 3.0.
+Existing features have undergone a few improvements.